psycb7/dsda-y2-agile-process-block-release/README.md

 Repo with support files for the block release on using the agile process for group software development.

+## Documentation

+User stories are contained [in the documentation folder](./doc/stories.md).
+Much more information about user stories can be found online, e.g. [Atlassian](https://www.atlassian.com/agile/project-management/user-stories) have a good write up of Agile topics, including user stories.

 ## Development

 ### Git